spacepy/dbprocessing/sphinx/source/scripts.rst

 .. option:: config The config file
 .. option:: --verbose Print out verbose information
-.. option:: -l,--list Instead of syncing, list the sections of the conf file
+.. option:: -l, --list Instead of syncing list the sections of the conf file
-.. option:: -f,--filter Comma seperated list of strings that must be in the sync conf name (e.g. -f hope,rbspa)
+.. option:: -f, --filter Comma seperated list of strings that must be in the sync conf name (e.g. -f hope,rbspa)

 .. warning:: There's no documentation on the config file